roncterry/install_lab_env/README.md

 # Introduction

-The lab environment Installer Framework is a set of scripts and script libraries that can be used to install and remove everything pertaining to al lab environment to and from a lab machine.
+The lab environment Installer Framework is a set of scripts and script libraries that can be used to install and remove everything pertaining to a lab environment to and from a lab machine.
 This framework can dramatically simplify the deployment and then cleanup of lab environments used during training courses or hands-on sessions at conferences.
 The things related to the Installer Frameworks and the corresponding course and lab environment files are commonly referred to as the **student media** for a course.

 The Installer Framework comprises the following:

 * Installation and removal scripts and their corresponding include files
 * A standardized directory structure for the course, its lab environment and related files

-The Installer Framwork used the lab environment standards defined in the `README-lab_environment_standards.md` file (also defined in the **https://github.com/roncterry/lab_env_tools** git repository).
+The Installer Framework used the lab environment standards defined in the `README-lab_environment_standards.md` file (also defined in the **https://github.com/roncterry/lab_env_tools** git repository).

 # Usage - TL:DR